Cello Teaching Artist - WASO Crescendo Program

 The Role

-An exciting opportunity has arisen to join a team of passionate teachers in a casual role needed from Term 3.
-We have an opening for a Musicianship teacher to deliver Kodály-inspired musicianship classes in a team-teaching environment across two schools in Kwinana.
-You’ll collaborate with fellow teaching artists to plan and deliver dynamic 45-minute music lessons from Tuesday to Friday (timetabling dependent).
+We have an opening for a cello teacher to deliver group lessons and support our string ensemble across two schools in Kwinana.
+You’ll collaborate with fellow teaching artists to plan and deliver dynamic music lessons on a Thursday & Friday.

 Skills Required